Direct vs. Indirect Spend: Notable Differences (With Examples)

 Direct Spend

 Direct spend refers to any spending on raw materials or other goods and services used to create a product that’s sold to a customer.
-It often appears on financial reports as Cost of Goods Sold (COGS) and directly affects the bottom line.
+It often appears on financial reports as “cost of goods sold” (COGS) and directly affects the bottom line.

 Businesses that sell physical products usually have higher direct spend.
 These expenses are easier to predict and control than indirect spend, but they require more planning, tracking, and management.
 Examples include: